brucemack/brucemack.github.io/ampersand/index.md

 ### NTP on a Microcontroller

 The NTP protocol was introduced in 1985.
-It's very simple.
+To paraphrase an old joke: I could get into a detailed explanation of NTP, but I don't have the time.
+Suffice to say, the protocol is very simple.
 An NTP client can be implemented on a microcontroller easily.
-I tested my implementation on an RP2040 controller that was also connected to a GPS/GNSS module in order to calibrate.
+Michael (N5ZR) has demonstrated NTP on an ESP32.
+I built my implementation on an RP2040 controller that was also connected to a GPS/GNSS module in order to calibrate.
 My conclusion is that a microcontroller's onboard clock can easily maintain synchronization to within about 4ms of "GPS time."
 Even better synchronization can probably be achieved with more sophisticated methods, assuming the controller's crystal oscillator is of reasonable quality.
 No OCXO/TCXO is required, but the "normal"